cannawen/dota-gsi-discord-bot/development.md

     }
 }
 ```
-- While you're here, `"editor.minimap.enabled": false` is also nice to remove the minimap view in VS code
+- While you're here, `"editor.minimap.enabled": false` removes the minimap view in VS code
-- `Jest Runner` is also a very nice plugin
+- `Jest Runner` is also a very nice plugin to run a single test or test suite